cts/cts.github.com/index2.md

     environments" (<a
     href="http://www.w3.org/standards/webdesign/htmlcss.html">W3C</a>).
 But
-    significant parts of a modern web page's design cannot be described by CSS, and are instead defined by "presentational" HTML interleaved with "content" HTML.</p>
+    significant parts of a modern web page's design cannot be described by CSS, and are instead defined by <b>design HTML</b> interleaved with <b>content HTML</b>.</p>

-    <p>This presentational HTML is stylistic scaffolding, often interleaved
+    <p>This design HTML is stylistic scaffolding, often interleaved with
-    with Javascript.
+    Javascript.
 It provides anchor points for CSS and controls block-level layout beyond CSS's capabilities.
 As an example, consider the mass of HTML nodes, each holding image fragments, that was needed to place content inside a rounded rectangle before CSS3 introduced a single instruction for doing so.</p>

-    <p>Unlike CSS styles, these masses of presentational HTML cannot be
+    <p>Unlike CSS styles, <b>design HTML</b> cannot be separated from content
-    separated from content HTML, which makes HTML documents harder to create, maintain, reuse, and tailor.
-When an author inspects HTML source, she finds large blobs of presentational HTML wrapping (and often obfuscating) meaningful content.
-To resuse markup, she must copy the entire blob, then replace pieces of content with her own.
-This might work for replicating an exemplar layout once, but what happens if an author wants to use the same layout repeatedly on many instances---for example, to nicely format each publication in a large list?
-The labor becomes substantial.</p>
+    HTML.
+This makes HTML documents harder to create, maintain, reuse, and tailor. <i>We need a platform-level language to support encapsulation and resuse of HTML structure just like we have one for HTML style.</i></p>

   </div>
 </div>